 In this category, the contestant may read a single poem, an excerpt of a poem or may create a program containing no more than six poems.
-For this category, poetry may include traditional and contemporary poetry and novels-in-verse.
-Coauthored poems are permissible.
+Poetry Category B may include traditional and contemporary poetry and novels-in-verse.
+Co-authored works are permissible.
 Anonymous works are prohibited.
 The poet(s) used in this category shall not be used in Category A of poetry.